-Here's some other things that caught my attention this week:
+Here are some other things that caught my attention this week:

 I was 100% in favor of both the diversity and the gender-defying norms that happened at the Oscar's last Sunday night.
 Billy Porter's Siriano gown was the first image I saw from the red carpet, and no one really topped it after that IMHO.
 But, my favorite style choice from the big night?
 These.
 I just love statement shoes LOL!